monsterkrampe/crystal/exercises/concept/arys-amazing-lasagna/.docs/introduction.md

 ### Constants

-[Constants][constants] are declared using the same `=` assignment operator, but use all uppercase letters, also known as SCREAMING_SNAKE_CASE.
+[Constants][constants] are declared using the same `=` assignment operator but use all uppercase letters known as SCREAMING_SNAKE_CASE.

 ```crystal
 NUMBER = 1
 puts NUMBER # => 1
 ```

-Assigning a value to a constant that is already defined will result in a compile-time error.
+Assigning a value to an already defined constant will result in a compile-time error.

 ```crystal
 NUMBER = 1